onlyuser/NatLang/README.md

 * WordNet doesn't provide tense information for POS lookup, so hard-coded POS identities are used for some words
 * No attempt is made to prune the generated parse forest
 * No attempt is made to parallelize the POS path evaluation
-* The Yacc grammar for English is hand-crafted without a linguist
+* The Yacc grammar is hand-crafted without a linguist, therefore may contain errors

 Make targets
 ------------